Apple was founded in 1976. It is an American multinational company based in Cupertino, California.

 It is important to know that opening a port (port forwarding) does not open the port for your entire network, just one device.
 So that device needs a static IP address, an address that does not change every time you shut it off.
 This ensures the port remains open even after your device reboots.

-Recommended - Our free program will setup a static IP address for you.
+- Recommended - On Windows, our free program will setup a static IP address for you.
 Download Network Utilities today.

 In order to login to an Apple router you need to have downloaded the Apple Airport Utility.
 When downloading the utility make sure you know there is a different utility for a MAC vs. Windows.
 (You can find this at the Apple store online)